Skip to Main Content

 The Zero-Waste Argument, Made in Ten Courses

 Sustainability in fine dining often stays at the level of rhetoric.
 At Frog, it structures the menu operationally.
-The kitchen's zero-waste agenda, which Handling has described publicly as a core organising principle rather than a side note, shapes how the ten-course tasting menu is built.
+The kitchen's zero-waste agenda, which Handling has described as a core organising principle rather than a side note, shapes how the ten-course tasting menu is built.
 Trimmings that would be discarded in most kitchens reappear as stocks, ferments, and fats in subsequent courses.
 The chicken skin butter served with the restaurant's well-documented signature bread is a precise example of that logic: a by-product repurposed into a course element rather than composted.

-The broader pattern here is worth noting.
 British tasting-menu restaurants that have built sustainability frameworks into their core identity, rather than attaching them as an add-on, tend to perform better in the medium term on both the critical and commercial side.
 L'Enclume in Cartmel and Moor Hall in Aughton both work from similarly integrated sourcing philosophies, and both hold multiple Michelin stars.
 Frog, currently at one star, operates within that same tradition, though it sits at a different point in its critical trajectory.

 The Room and the Format